 We all want a better Memphis.
 Trust between law enforcement and the people they protect and serve is essential in our city.
 It is key to the stability of our communities and the safe and effective delivery of police services.
 To foster that trust, the Memphis Police Department is committed to investigating alleged violations against police officers and communicating the results of those investigations to the public.
 In addition, the Memphis Police Department will provide data on instances where an officer engages in the use of force or discharges their firearm against a person.

 What is ISB?

 The Inspectional Services Bureau conducts all internal investigations involving police personnel, as well as other sensitive investigations.
-Officers assigned to these units are appointed by the Director of Police and are considered to be highly experienced investigators.
-Please view the message on the right from Director Michael Rallings.
+Officers assigned to these units are appointed by the Chief of Police and are considered to be highly experienced investigators.
+Please view the message on the right from Chief Davis.

 Alleged Violations Against Officers

 Both members of the public and members of the Memphis Police Department have the ability to report an alleged violation against an officer, and each alleged violation is investigated by a member of the Inspectional Services Bureau.
 The types of alleged violations range from courtesy to the use of excessive force.
 The report below contains data on five common types of alleged violations.
-The numbers include all investigations that were complete as of December 31, 2020.
+The numbers include all investigations that were complete as of June 30th,2022.
 Moving forward, data will be updated quarterly.

 Response to Resistance